Smallhythe Place

 Complete your visit to Smallhythe Place with a bite to eat in our quaint tea room, nestled within the 17th century Barn Theatre.

 Immerse yourself in rolling farmland and peaceful countryside.
-This cosy cottage is the perfect getaway for friends, family and one well-behaved dog.
+This cosy cottage is the perfect getaway for friends and family.

 Located on the grounds of Sissinghurst Castle Garden, this stunning Victorian Farmhouse offers a luxurious bed and breakfast service in the very heart of the Weald of Kent.